-Company or Organization: CH2M 019 Date: Jan 29 2019 Date of Inspection: If not, why not?: Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
-No Is there evidence of excavation or soil disturbance? (look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Check condition of monitoring wells onsite? (look for damage or excessive wear to the wellhead box; can you access the well; are there any pieces/parts missing, etc.) Ves good Condition Any evidence suggesting a change in land use? (no residential use permitted; are there unknown operations occurring) NO. Q Is there any condition observed during this site insp If yes, please explain:NA = not applicable above that needs attention?
-(Yes No) I certify that the conditions of Site SD031 on the in spection date were Date: Jan 29 2019
+Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
+No Is there evidence of excavation or soil disturbance?
+(Look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) NO Are the onsite monitoring and injection wells in good condition?
+(Look for damage or excessive wear to the wellhead box.
+Can you access the well?
+Are there any pieces/parts missing?
+Please explain.) yes Is there evidence of activities or operations that do not conform with approved land use?
+(No residential use permitted.)

+Is there any condition observed during this site inspection not covered above that needs attention?
+(Yes/No)

+I certify that the conditions of Site SD036 on the inspection date were as reported above.